 The tradition of treating the site as the birthplace of Rama appears to have begun in early l8th century.
 The earliest suggestion that the Babri Masjid is in proximity to the birthplace of Ram was made by the Jesuit priest Joseph Tieffenthaler, whose work in French was published in Berlin in 1788.
 It says:

 "Emperor Aurangzeb got demolished the fortress called Ramkot, and erected on the same place a Mahometan temple with three cuppolas.
 Others believe that it was constructed by Babar.
 We see 14 columns of black stone 5 spans high that occupy places within the fortress.
 Twelve of these columns now bear the interior arcades of the Masjid; two (of the 12) make up the entrance of the cloister.
 Two others form part of the tomb of a certain Moor.
-It is related that these columns, or rather the debris of these columns, were brought from Lanka (called Ceylon by the Europeans) by Hanuman, chief of the monkeys."
+It is related that these columns, or rather the debris of these columns, were brought from Lanka (called Ceylon by the Europeans) by Hanuman, chief of the monkeys."which in French reads as

 l'empereur Aurungzeb détruisit la forteresse appelée Ramkot et construisit sur le même emplacement un temple musulman avec 3 dômes.
 D'autres pensent qu'il a été construit par Babar.
 On peut voir 14 colonnes faites en pierre noire qui soutiennent des découpages ...